22 red, white and blue outfits you'll want to wear long after the 4th of July | CNN Underscored

 Another cute crop top option, this one sports blue and white stripes in addition to elastic smocking around the neckline and bottom of the shirt.
 It’s super stylish when worn both on and off the shoulder, and the cinching along the waistline isn’t too tight or uncomfortable.
 It’d go extremely well with blue or white high-waisted shorts, along with some white sunglasses.

-Universal Thread Short Sleeve Shirtdress ($20; target.com)
+Universal Thread Short-Sleeve Shirtdress ($20; target.com)

-For the holiday weekend and throughout the summer, a bright red mini dress is such an effortless way to make a statement and brighten up a room.
-Keep it casual with sneakers or a beige sandal, or go all out with matching red hot heeled sandals.
+For the holiday weekend and throughout the summer, a bright red minidress is such an effortless way to make a statement and brighten up a room.
+Keep it casual with sneakers or a beige sandal, or go all out with matching red-hot heeled sandals.

 Who What Wear Ankle-Length Paperbag Trousers ($37.99; target.com)